status-im/specs/status-whisper-mailserver-spec.md

 ## Mailserver

 From the network perspective, Mailserver is just like any other Whisper node.
-The only different is that it has a capability of archiving messages and delivering them to its peers on-demand.
+The only difference is that it has a capability of archiving messages and delivering them to its peers on-demand.

 It is important to notice that Mailserver will only handle requests from its direct peers and exchanged packets between Mailserver and a peer are p2p messages.